kevinduh/iwslt22-dialect/README.md

 ## Scripts for data preparation

-First, obtain the Tunisian-English Speech Translation data (LDC2022E01) from LDC, following the instructions on the <a href="">shared task website</a>.
+First, obtain the Tunisian-English Speech Translation data (LDC2022E01) from LDC, following the instructions on the <a href="https://iwslt.org/2022/dialect">shared task website</a>.

 Then, clone this repo and run:
 ```